meawing/Fancy_Algorithms_Collection/README.md

-My collection of random pieces of algorithms and data strucures.
+My collection of random pieces of algorithms and data strucures